-1. APPLICATION REVIEW.
+APPLICATION REVIEW.
 Applications received by the deadline date for the ADU Pilot Program will be reviewed and scored against the Basic Thresholds and Project Feasibility criteria presented below.
-The highest scoring applications will be awarded, pending acceptance of program terms.
-Lower scoring applications that were not awarded from the first round may be reconsidered in the second application round.
-The Town may also place low-scoring applicants on a waiting list for approval while earlier awards complete construction or pending additional grant allocations from the State.
+Applications will be awarded by the Program Selection Committee based on the ability to meet program requirements and feasibility.